-Socially Acceptable Cynicism
+Socially Acceptable Cynicism:

 Building a quality business team requires a sufficient degree of mutual trust.
 Yet, if you’ve been in business long enough, you’ve learned to be at least marginally skeptical.